kristiangabriel/aescripts/README.md

 # 🎬 Kristian Gabriel – AE Scripts & Expressions Handbook
 Welcome to your central library of After Effects expressions and micro-training modules.
+My name is Kristian Gabriel, Creative Director,Graphic & Motion Design Artist, and other things they haven't defined yet.
+LOL.
+The following is a WORK IN PROGRESS and something I wish I would have had when I was learning After Effects.
+Once again, this is a work in progress and there are definitely issues and errors.
+Please bring them to my attention and I would be happy to fix them.
+I fully acknowledge that every motion designer will do and code things differently and thats okay!
+At the end of the day its about all of us getting our work done and meeting those deadlines.
+I have information, you have information, we all have information and between...hopefully all this can help those who need it.
+Anyways!
 Each category includes explanations, examples, and professional shortcuts for motion design, rigging, and automation.
+Hope you have fun and enjoy!

 ---